stephane/pylibmodbus/README.rst

 Python Interface for libmodbus written with CFFI.
 This libmodbus wrapper is compatible with Python 2 and Python 3.

+Required packages:

+- python-dev and libffi-dev
-Requires libmodbus and libmodbus-devel packages.
+- libmodbus and libmodbus-dev